Rates charges, calculation and land valuations

 Properties with a rateable value below and including the minimum rateable valuation are charged the minimum general rate.
 The charge will depend on the property's differential general rate category.

-Minimum general rates are charged in accordance with Chapter 4, Part 4 of the Local Government Regulation 2012.
+Minimum general rates are charged in line with Chapter 4, Part 4 of the Local Government Regulation 2012.

 Supplementary rates or charges occur when there are changes to the property’s valuation or the services available.